 The wedding industry has been one of the hardest hit by the coronavirus lockdown.
-If you're sobbing into your dress and despairing about when you'll be able to walk down the aisle, you're not alone – a staggering four out of five UK couples have reportedly postponed their weddings in 2020.
-But as restrictions begin to ease, it seems hopes for the perfect nuptials are looking up.
+If you're sobbing into your dress and despairing about when you'll be able to walk down the aisle, you're not alone – a staggering four out of five UK couples reportedly postponed their weddings in 2020, but it seems hopes for the perfect nuptials are looking up.

 READ: "We earn £100,000 and have saved £10,000 on our wedding so far - here's how"